cristianoc/arc-challenge/symarc/experiments/evidence/010-test-surprises/README.md

 training data: all three training inputs are patterned 11×11 grids; two outputs and the test output are patterned 11×11 grids, but the third training output is an entirely orange 16×16 grid.
 This is worth reviewing with the task author.
-The audit does not establish whether it is an erroneous annotation or a conditional behaviour whose reason is not yet understood.
+A subsequent source check found [upstream PR #18](https://github.com/arcprize/ARC-AGI-2/pull/18), opened in March 2025, reporting this same blank output and a missing input, with a proposed correction.
+The PR remains open and the pinned dataset is unchanged.
+This is therefore an existing reported annotation problem, not a newly discovered defect; the audit itself did not verify the proposed replacement.
 It is not evidence that the test output itself is wrong, and it was not the preregistered target.

 ![An anomalous training output requiring review](figures/a416fc5b.svg)